hellojebus/go-mux-jwt-boilerplate/README.md

 ## Configuration

-Make sure to copy `.env.sample` to `.env` and add correct config details
+Make sure to copy `.env.sample` to `.env` and add all needed data (especially for database connection)

+Gorm is setup to automigrate the Users table, so nothing needed other than database creation and connection

 ## Installing and running